 Lastly, as is the case with any “Hang” movement, it’s advantageous to cycle more reps without setting the dumbbell down.
 This is because you avoid having to deadlift the dumbbell to the hip as the “Buy-In” to the hang movement.
 Obviously, there is a sweet spot between the number of unbroken reps and the elevation of heart rate and fatigue that accompany it.

-The Dumbbell Overhead Squat
+DB Overhead Squat

 The Dumbbell Overhead Squat is the most difficult of all the squatting variations, besides maybe double dumbbell overhead squat.
 It is common to see athletes failing to reach depth, lifting their heels, twisting like a pretzel or all three.
 Without excellent hip and shoulder mobility (among other places) this movement is nearly impossible with a prescribed weight.
 Dumbbell are even more challenging than barbells overhead because you cannot stabilize using the other hand.
 In addition, the arm must be straight overhead (vertical) while with a barbell overhead squat the hands are typically much wider.